Biomass Burning Observation Project (BBOP)

-The primary measurement objective is to:
+The primary measurement objective was to:

 Quantify the time evolution of microphysical, morphological, chemical, hygroscopic, and optical properties of aerosols generated by biomass burning from near the time of formation onward.

-The primary scientific objectives are to investigate:
+The primary scientific objectives were to investigate:

 - SOA Formation Rates

 - Structure and/or Configuration of Biomass Burn Aerosol Particles